Ayamarmash/SOLID-Principles/Open-Closed Principle/src/edu/najah/eng/solid/ocp/assignment/README.md

 ### How it's violating the Open Closed Principle?
-The Calculator class there is violation of the Open closed principle, there will be modifications on the code if we want to add new operations.
+The Calculator class there is violation of the Open closed principle, there will be modifications on the code if we want to add new operations or edit any operation.